Page 2 | Page 3 | Page 4 CLASSROOM LOG-IN

 12/28/08

-On December 11, 2008, Gregory Klees, Firearms and Toolmark Examiner, Forensic Science Laboratory-Washington (FSL-W) and Chair of the Scientific Working Group of Firearm and Toolmarks (SWWGUN) was a speaker and panel participant at the New York Commission on Forensic Science conference in New York City.
+On December 11, 2008, Gregory Klees, Firearms and Toolmark Examiner, Forensic Science Laboratory-Washington (FSL-W) and Chair of the Scientific Working Group of Firearm and Toolmarks (SWGGUN) was a speaker and panel participant at the New York Commission on Forensic Science conference in New York City.

 Mr. Klees represented and supported the Firearms and Toolmark Identification forensic discipline.
 Mr. Klees’ participation included a presentation entitled “The Science and Reliability of Firearms and Toolmark Identification” followed by a panel discussion on the current Daubert rulings in the Firearms and Toolmark discipline.